MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 * Understand JWT tokens
 * Understand the OAuth flow
 * Understanding the advantages of OAuth over Basic Auth
-* Implement OAuth using Auth0 https://auth0.com/docs/quickstart/backend/nodejs/01-authorization#configure-auth0-apis and https://auth0.com/docs/flows/authorization-code-flow
+* Implement OAuth using Auth0

 ## Before we start
   * Ensure you have the Postman application installed